A guide to solar PV energy

 13. Do I need planning permission?

-Planning permission is not usually required for roof mounts although listed buildings and those in conservation area will need to apply.
+For smaller systems commercial systems under 50kWp planning permission is not usually required for roof mounts although listed buildings and those in conservation area will need to apply.
+For larger roof mounted systems over 50kWp a prior notice planning application is required, and from the 21st of December 2023 the prior notice approach will extend to rooftop systems over and above 1MWp, again subject to any special conditions e.g. conservation area.
 We can provide professional advice on planning requirements.

 14. How long do PV panels last?

-High quality panels like REC and QCells guarantee a 25 year power output such that the panels will still produce over 80% of the electricity they are producing today in 25 years’ time.
+High quality panels like Trina and QCells guarantee a 25 year power output such that the panels will still produce over 84% of the electricity they are producing today in 25 years’ time.
 However the estimated lifetime for these solar panels is estimated to be much longer.

 15. How much does a solar PV install cost?